Madhuresh-Fichadiya/BTech-Sem-6/Lab_03 - Count Preparation - Part 1.md

 ---

-## Step 5: Add CityCount Field in View Page
+## Step 5: Add StateCount Field in View Page
-Update the view page to display the CityCount field in the table.
+Update the view page to display the StateCount field in the table.

 ### Code Changes:
 *View.cshtml*